nabto/nabto5-releases/5.0/README.md

 ## Limitations and known issues

 ### General
+ * Documentation is limited to annotation in header files.
  * Though the client and embedded SDKs are, with this release, considered ready for production, the Nabto basestation has yet to be release for production.
 This means that the development